Corentin-Damas/Algorithms-training/README.md

   - Linked list Cycle : Easy

 - Trees:
+  - Binary Three : Construction of a Three to help test the different
   - invert Tree : Easy
   - Maximum depth of binary Tree : Easy
   - Diameter of binary Tree : Easy